wintechis/content-selection-component/README.md

   * Using the [mime-types](https://www.npmjs.com/package/mime-types) module that CSS uses
   * Derived from Apache httpd [mime.types](https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types)
 * Publish components as NPM package
-* Flexible config that can be combined with any other CSS config
-  * Possible if CSS upgrades the componentsjs version to ^6.0